pachyderm/docs/content/2.4.x/deploy-manage/deploy/deploy-w-tls.md

       secretName: "<the-secret-name-in-your-certificate-ressource>"
 ```

-Et voila!

-{{% notice note %}}
+For the Cert Manager users, the secret name should match the name set in your [certificate ressource](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources).

+#### Self-Signed & Custom Certificates

-When using self signed certificates or custom certificate authority, you will need to set `global.customCaCerts` to true to add Pachyderm's certificate and CA to the list of trusted authorities for console and enterprise, allowing Pachyderm components (pachd, Console, Enterprise Server) to communicate over SSL.
+When using self signed certificates or custom certificate authority, you must set `global.customCaCerts` to `true` to add Pachyderm's certificate and CA to the list of trusted authorities for console and enterprise.

 If you are using a custom ca-signed cert, **you must include the full certificate chain in the root.crt file**.
-{{% /notice %}}

 {{% notice warning %}}
 We are now shipping Pachyderm with an **embedded proxy**  allowing your cluster to expose one single port externally.
 This deployment setup is optional.